It’s the Paddo Tavern but not as thirsty Brisbanites know it.

 A new lift and escalators, enhancing accessibility, also are planned as part of the upper-level extension.

-Activating the street frontage, the proposed new bar/lounge area along Campbell Street and Given Terrace has been designed to create “a vibrant and inviting atmosphere for passersby and patrons alike”.
+Activating the street frontage, the new bar/lounge area along Campbell Street and Given Terrace has been designed to create “a vibrant and inviting atmosphere for passersby and patrons alike”.

-The Campbell Street side of the hotel would also be draped by a green wall to provide a visually appealing and environmentally friendly facade.
+The Campbell Street side of the hotel would also be draped by a “green wall” to provide a visually appealing and environmentally friendly facade.

 “This project aims to transform the tavern into a more versatile and accommodating venue, capable of hosting a wider range of events and gatherings,” the application said.